IamTheCarl/grid_engine/documents/THE_VISION.md

 ## The Community

 Community is first and foremost in the design of this game.
 I want fan works.
 I want a ton of them.
 As a result, character design needs to be appealing and fun to draw.
 Characters also need to be decent bases for fan fiction (I really hope I don't regret that.)
-A community of such fan works will need positive reinforcements, avoiding rude or negative interations but giving valuable critique and having fun, which means moderation on some level.
+A community of such fan works will need positive reinforcements, avoiding rude or negative interactions but giving valuable critique and having fun, which means moderation on some level.

 Although Grid Locked is meant to be a very technical game, it will need to have some aspects of it that can be enjoyed by non-technical people.
 Combat and exploration will hopefully fill in for this.

 ## Modding

 Grid Locked will be moddable, and suited for a large modding community.
-The modding API is focused on speed and consistency, as we don't want mods that are slow or crash often, and that may lead to some complication in usage.
+The modding API is focused on speed and consistency, as we don't want mods that are slow or crash often, and that may lead to some complexity in usage.

-## Multi Player
+## Multiplayer

 I would like for this game to be able to support a massive multiplayer base, enabling up to 50 players on an ordinary server at once.
 That's no easy feat.
 A player's role on the server will depend mostly on what they equip.
 While you can make yourself a generic "jack of all trades", you'd be wise to instead fill a role for your friends, while they fill in other roles.
 For example, even though anyone can heal, if you give up your weapon to carry better medical equipment, you can be an amazing healer.